 After the study, it was found that those who took IQP-VV-102 (Clavitanol) lost an average of 3.29 kg (about 7.2 pounds) while those who took the placebo lost an average of only 0.83 kg (about 1.8 pounds).

 Those getting IQP VV 102 also saw significantly more fat loss and lower waist circumferences.

 Overall, this study appears to be well done (although I wished the researchers also included a group who just took IQP VV 102 without modifying diet and exercise).
 In other words, how much did eating less and exercise play a role in the observed weight loss?

-As of this writing, this appears to the only human study published on Clavitanol (IQP VV 102).
-As I become aware of more research, I'll update this part of the review.
+This appears to the only human study published on Clavitanol (IQP VV 102).
+I'll update this part of the review as I become aware of more research.

 Max Strength vs. XLS Medical Fat Binder